RanMasterApps-collab/compose-ui-components-android/Components/BottomSheet_Components/Readme.md

 Step-by-step tutorials for these Jetpack Compose Bottom Sheet components are available on my YouTube channel.

-The tutorials demonstrate how to design the UI in **Canva** and implement the components from scratch using **Kotlin, Jetpack Compose, and Material 3**.
+The tutorials demonstrate how to create the **UI illustrations in Canva** and implement the components from scratch using **Kotlin, Jetpack Compose, and Material 3**.

 🎥 **[Watch the Complete Bottom Sheet Component Series]([YOUR_PLAYLIST_LINK](https://www.youtube.com/playlist?list=PLTfv16kn5Vg0))**